Who We Are:

 - Division of Drug Information Disclosure Policy

 Office of Regulatory Policy, Immediate Office – Room 6269, 10903 New Hampshire Avenue, Silver Spring, MD 20993

-The U.S. Food and Drug Administration (FDA), Center for Drug Evaluation and Research (CDER), Office of Regulatory Policy (ORP), has unpaid internship positions available for law students in summer 2020.
-ORP provides oversight and leadership in the development of policies and procedures related to the regulation of human drugs and leads efforts to resolve issues cited in citizen petitions submitted to CDER and develop detailed responses to those petitions.
+The U.S. Food and Drug Administration (FDA), Center for Drug Evaluation and Research (CDER), Office of Regulatory Policy (ORP), has unpaid internship positions available for law students in summer 2024.
+ORP provides oversight and leadership in the development of policies and procedures related to the regulation of human drugs and leads efforts to resolve issues raised in citizen petitions.
+For additional information about ORP, please visit our website.

-You will work closely with ORP and other CDER staff on projects involving the Federal Food, Drug, and Cosmetic Act (FD&C Act) and other applicable laws, regulations, and policies.
-Work will include legal research, writing, and related tasks.
-Because ORP considers a variety of complex health policy and drug law issues, this internship offers a challenging work experience and the opportunity to participate on important projects that affect health and safety issues of wide public interest.
+Summer interns in ORP work closely with regulatory counsels and other CDER staff on projects involving the Federal Food, Drug, and Cosmetic Act (FD&C Act) and other applicable laws, regulations, and policies.
+Work may include legal research, writing, and related tasks.
+Because ORP considers a variety of complex health policy and drug law issues, this internship offers a challenging work experience and the opportunity to participate in important projects that can affect public health and safety.

-To be eligible for the internship, a candidate must be in good academic standing and be available to work approximately 30-40 hours per week.
+Applicants must be in good academic standing and be available to work approximately 30-40 hours per week.
 A successful candidate will possess strong legal research and writing skills and the ability to effectively communicate in a team-oriented environment.
-We evaluate candidates based on a variety of factors, including familiarity with the principles of the FD&C Act and administrative law, professional and volunteer experiences, and interest in health law and policy.
+We evaluate candidates based on a variety of factors, including professional and volunteer experiences (in particular, those related to health or life sciences), interest in health law and policy, and familiarity with the principles of the FD&C Act and administrative law.
+Interns will have to pass a security screening.

-To apply for the internship, please send a cover letter, resume, and transcript to: CDER-ORP-DRPI-InternProgram@fda.hhs.gov.
+To apply for the internship, please send a cover letter, resume, and transcript (official or unofficial) to: CDER-ORP-DRPI-InternProgram@fda.hhs.gov.